leastprivilege/AspNetCoreSecuritySamples/BFF/readme.md

-This sample shows a possible approach securing a SPA using
+This sample shows a possible approach for securing a SPA using

 * a server-side backend for user authentication and session management
 * SameSite cookies